Harold Mayo: Coaching career

 Mayo's coaching career began in 1963, when he was an assistant football coach at Vidor High School in Vidor, Texas.
 The following year he was an assistant football coach and head track and baseball coach at McKinney High School, in Mayo's hometown of McKinney.
 In 1965, he moved on to Kilgore High School in Kilgore, where he spent two years as offensive coach under head coach Jim Hess.
 In 1967, Mayo coached the backfield at Plano High School in Plano.

 Mayo moved to the college ranks in 1968 when was hired as the head coach of the freshman football team at Rice University in Houston.
 The following year, he coached the defensive backs for the Rice Owls under head coach Bo Hagan.
 In 1970, he coached the team's offensive backfield.
 In 1971, Mayo was hired as the head football coach at Taylor High School in Taylor, Texas.
 From 1972 to 1977, Mayo was the offensive coordinator at Howard Payne University in Brownwood, Texas, coaching under Dean Slayton.
 In 1978, he reunited with Hess at Angelo State University in San Angelo, Texas.
-As offensive coordinator, Mayo helped guide the Angelo State Rams to a NAIA Division I Football National Championship.
+As offensive coordinator, Mayo helped guide the 1978 Angelo State Rams football team to an NAIA Division I national championship.

 In December 1978, Mayo was hired as head football coach and athletic director at Howard Payne, succeeding Slayton.
 Mayo resigned from his post at Howard Payne in November 1981 and planned to enter private business.
 In three seasons, he led the Howard Payne Yellow Jackets to a record of 6–23–1.